bytefish/bytefish.de/blog/aspnet_core_odata_example.md

 ## Conclusion ##

 And we come to an end here!

 ASP.NET Core OData was a fun experiment and I think it is a great piece of technology.
+The Microsoft team has done a great job enabling OData for ASP.NET Core applications.
+The API design makes it possible to "easily" extend the framework (a relative term when it comes to ``Expression`` trees).

 And I hope the next article won't take another 10 months. 😓